grega/versions/README.md

 git push dokku main
 ```

 The Dockerfile builds and serves the static site with Node.js.
-An `app.json` cron task runs `npm run build` every 6 hours in order to update the version data.
+An `app.json` cron task rebuilds the site every 6 hours in order to update the version data.